nwg/racket-wiki/SoC-Ideas-2016.md

 ---

-### Collaborative editing in DrRacket ###
-* Summary: Build a DrRacket plug-in to enable real-time collaborative editing of a source file.
-Possibly with fine-grained logging.
-           Two or more different programmers each edit the same file simultaneously, and edits one of them make show up immediately on the others' screens.
-An implementation might use [libinfinity](http://infinote.org/) that is part of the [Gobby](https://gobby.github.io/) project to implement text synchronization.
-* Expected result: a DrRacket plugin that implements collaborative editing.
-* Requirements: functional programming, GUI programming, networking, FFI
-* Difficulty: intermediate
-* Possible mentor: Robby Findler
-* Other:

----

-### A graph layout library for Racket ###
-* Summary: Graph layout is frequently needed for visualization and UI programming.
-The currently solution is to call out to graphviz, but applications could have more flexibility if a native Racket library or DSL that translates to graphviz were available.
-           This project calls for designing such a library.
-* Expected result: a graph layout library that can substitute [Graphviz](http://www.graphviz.org/) in Racket applications.
-It should be integrated with the existing [graph](https://github.com/stchang/graph) library for Racket.
-* Requirements: functional programming, GUI programming
-* Difficulty: beginner to intermediate
-* Possible mentors: Robby Findler
-* Other:

----

-### Universe programming for Android ###
-* Summary: Build an Android client for Racket's [Universe](http://docs.racket-lang.org/teachpack/2htdpuniverse.html) protocol for interactive networked programs.
-* Benefits: Brings Universe programming to a larger audience, brings Racket ideas to mobile devices.
-* Requirements: Ideally experience with the Universe API and the Android platform.
-* Possible mentors: David Van Horn
-* Other:

----

 ### Data table/frame library ###
 * Summary: Build a library that provides data tables, like R's [data frames](http://cran.r-project.org/doc/manuals/R-lang.html#Data-frame-objects)/[data tables](https://github.com/Rdatatable/data.table/wiki), Python's [pandas](http://pandas.pydata.org/pandas-docs/stable/index.html) library, or Julia's [DataFrames](http://dataframesjl.readthedocs.org/en/latest/).
            Racket comes with a full-featured [plotting](http://docs.racket-lang.org/plot/index.html) library